Q&A w/ Michael Brenner, Head of Strategy at NewsCred and guest speaker for The Secret Ingredient to Killer Content Marketing webinar

 Social media scheduling company Buffer has nailed the concept of creating content that answers the questions of potential customers.
 They create headlines that capture attention.
 More importantly, Buffer delivers on its content: from their tips to their tools, visuals and templates, they’ve thought of everything.
 They focus on in-depth and practical tips.

-The AMEX Open Forum is a great content hub that provides useful information for entrepreneurs on a daily basis.
+The American Express’ Trends & Insights is a great content hub that provides useful information for entrepreneurs on a daily basis.

 What are the top challenges facing content marketers?